Pokemon Go Elite Raid launch proves Niantic isn’t listening to players - Dexerto

-The issues surrounding the launch of Pokemon Go’s Elite Raid eggs prove that Niantic isn’t listening to players, and it’s laborious and tiring.
+Pokemon Go’s botched launch of Elite Raids proves that Niantic isn’t listening to players, and it’s laborious and tiring.

 Ever since Niantic launched Pokemon Go in 2016, the developers have shipped a wide variety of new features and events for trainers worldwide to enjoy.